 A classic genoise sponge cake is made with four simple ingredients: flour, sugar, eggs, and butter.
-Learn how to make it and what desserts to use it in!
+Ready for a French pastry lesson?

 CLASSIC GENOISE VIDEO TUTORIAL